The Last Photograph (2026 film)

-The Last Photograph is an upcoming drama thriller film directed by Zack Snyder from a screenplay by Kurt Johnstad, based on an original story by Snyder.
-It stars Stuart Martin and Fra Fee.
+The Last Photograph is a 2026 American war-thriller film directed by Zack Snyder from a screenplay by Kurt Johnstad, based on an original story by Snyder.
+It stars Stuart Martin and Fra Fee and follows a former DEA agent who goes into a South American jungle to get revenge, where the harsh landscape mixes with his personal troubles.

+The film had its world premiere in the "Special Events" section of the 2026 Toronto International Film Festival on September 13.
+The film was widely panned by critics.

 Premise

 An ex-DEA operative searches the South American mountains for his missing niece and nephew after their parents are murdered.
 With the help of a war photographer who witnessed the killers, he confronts his past as their journey blurs the line between reality and the surreal.